Poland Living Witness Journey with Holocaust Survivor Irving Roth

 KRAKOW / AUSCHWITZ-BIRKENAU

 Begin today with a visit to the Wawel Castle, a testament to the golden times in the “City of Kings,” and the political and cultural center of Poland until the early 17th century.
 Afterward, depart for Auschwitz-Birkenau Concentration Camp, known as the most infamous of the Nazi camps.
-The first Auschwitz camp was established by the Germans in 1940 in the suburbs of the town of Oswiecim, and was originally designed to house political prisoners.
-As part of the ‘Final Solution,’ the Nazis began building Auschwitz-Birkenau in the autumn of 1941 on the site of the village of Brzezinski, less than two miles from Auschwitz I. Auschwitz-Birkenau began operating as a death camp between March 1942 and January 1945.
-Tour the facility and museum, which displays exhibits and documents all relating to Nazi crimes.
-End with a visit the Oswiecim Jewish Center, site of one of Oswiecim’s many pre-Holocaust synagogues.
+It was a massive concentration, forced labor, and extermination camp at the center of a network of more than 40 satellite camps.
+Auschwitz-Birkenau began operating as a death camp between March 1942 and January 1945.
+Upwards of 80 percent of Jews transported to Auschwitz-Birkenau were selected for immediate death, and the remainder selected for work.
 Before Auschwitz became infamous as the ultimate symbol of the Holocaust, it was just an ordinary Polish town, known as Oswiecim, the majority of whose citizens were Jewish.
 Return to Krakow later this afternoon.
 Gather together in a private room at the hotel for reflection and a debrief session before departing for the farewell dinner at a local restaurant.